 - Regarding updating the storage class when updating a collection that didn’t change: Maybe we can add a new behavior on the

 save()method that updates the collection whenever the

 storage_classesargument is not None, even if self.committed() == True.

-#15 Updated by Lucas Di Pentima almost 3 years ago
+#15 Updated by Lucas Di Pentima over 3 years ago

 sdk/python/arvados/collection.pylines 1474 & 1487 could be condensed to just one check at the beginning of the